 where $d(a,b)$ is the distance between points $a$ and $b$.
 Hausdorff distance is popularly used in obtaining similarity scores between point clouds.
 Intuitively, this metric measures the median distance between any two points in the point cloud.
 The lower the distance, the more similar the point clouds are.
 We report this distance as imaging error in meters.

 \sssec{Results: } Trends in imaging results largely follow those in depth imaging, as problems with detection propagate through the system.
-We note that shape error is larger than the depth error across the board due to additional pairwise distances being calculated.
-Figure ~\ref{fig:shapealg} shows the imaging errors against different object types for the 3 different algorithms, Figure ~\ref{fig:shapelos} shows the median error in imaging in line-of-sight and partial-line-of-sight for \name\ and the two baseline systems, and Figure ~\ref{fig:shaperange} shows the median error in depth across range for \name\ and the two baseline systems. \name\ outperforms both baselines across all categories.
-We note that in these baselines, monocular depth estimation outperforms naive fusion unlike in \ref{sec:depthresults}.
-This is because Monocular depth estimation benefits from our metric due to its large azimuth span of many points that are thus more likely to be close to a point in the LIDAR baseline, versus the fewer, and clustered profiles given by naive fusion.
+We note that imaging error is larger than the depth error across the board due to additional pairwise distances being calculated.
+Fig. ~\ref{fig:shapealg} shows the imaging errors against different object types for the 3 different algorithms, Fig. ~\ref{fig:shapelos} shows the median error in imaging in line-of-sight and partial-line-of-sight for \name\ and the two baseline systems, and Fig. ~\ref{fig:shaperange} shows the median error in depth across range for \name\ and the two baseline systems. \name\ outperforms both baselines across all categories.
+Fig.~\ref{fig:shapecdf} shows CDF of the median error in depth for \name\ and the two baseline systems. \name\ has a median error of \textbf{0.8m} across all collected data, compared to 3.4~m for monocular depth estimation and 5.04~m for naive radar and camera fusion.
+These correspond to mean values of 1.82~m, 6.59~m, and 8.27~m respectively due to long tail effects.
+We note that in these baselines, monocular depth estimation outperforms naive fusion unlike in Sec. \ref{sec:depthresults}.
+This is because monocular depth estimation benefits from our metric due to its large azimuth span of many points that are thus more likely to be close to a point in the lidar, versus the fewer, and sparse points given by naive fusion.

-Fig. ~\ref{fig:shapecdf} shows CDF of the median error in depth for \name\ and the two baseline systems. \name\ has a median error of \textbf{0.8m} across all collected data, compared to 3.4m for monocular depth estimation and 5.04m for naive radar and camera fusion.
-These correspond to mean values of 1.82m, 6.59m, and 8.27m respectively due to long tail effects.

-\sssec{Improving segmentation in PLOS: } A point to note that improves our accuracy in partial line-of-sight in Fig.~\ref{fig:shapelos} is the ability to detect objects that image segmentation misses or offers low confidence on due to occlusions due to obstructions.
-Fig.~\ref{fig:semseg} shows one representative example of this effect for a partial line-of-sight image where an object that was occluded and low-confidence in the camera image was clearly detected based on radar processing.